 When I started this story I had already read Colette and Kevin’s comments below (unimpressed by the story), and I also read it knowing that Wilson is a famous biologist.
 I think, therefore, that I was pleasantly surprised.
-It was much better than I expected — indeed, so far it is my favorite piece of “fiction” so far this year, though it’s not really “fiction” like we think.
+It was much better than I expected — indeed, it is my favorite piece of “fiction” so far this year, though it’s not really “fiction” like we think.
 It’s much more a dramatization of an ant colony.

-The story begins with the death of the queen ant: “While humans and other vertebrates have an intnernal skeleton surrounded by soft tissue that quickly rots away, ants are encased in an external skeleton; their soft tissues shrivel into dry threads and lumps, but their exoskeletons remain, a knight’s armor fully intact long after the knight is gone.
-Hence the workers were at first unaware of their mother’s death Her quietude said nothing, and the odors of her life, still rising from her, signalled, I remain among you.
-She smelled alive.”
+While humans and other vertebrates have an internal skeleton surrounded by soft tissue that quickly rots away, ants are encased in an external skeleton; their soft tissues shrivel into dry threads and lumps, but their exoskeletons remain, a knight’s armor fully intact long after the knight is gone.
+Hence the workers were at first unaware of their mother’s death.
+Her quietude said nothing, and the odors of her life, still rising from her, signaled, I remain among you.
+She smelled alive.